BlenderVR/manual/manual/components/configuration-file.rst

   <login remote_command="`print(self._attributs_inheritance)`">

-that will raise an exception (which is the point, since your purpose here is to create your configuration file, not to run Blender-VR).
+that will raise an exception (which is the point, since your purpose here is to create your configuration file, not to run BlenderVR).

 Starter Section